Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 ### What are Privileged Access Groups (PAG)?

 Microsoft introduced the public preview of [role-assignable groups](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-groups-concept) and support of ["Privileged Access Groups"](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/groups-features) (PAG) in Azure AD recently.
-At first glance it seems that these features are primarily relevant to assign groups to built-in directory roles..
+At first glance it seems that these features are primarily relevant to assign groups to built-in directory roles.
-This is also described in the target scenario in the documentation of the current preview.
-But the option to manage eligible assignment of membership as part of "Privileged Identity Management" (PIM) allows also new opportunity for "just-in-time" (JIT) and "zero standing" access outside of eligible assignments to Azure AD (RBAC) built-in directory roles.
+But the option to manage eligible assignment of membership as part of "Privileged Identity Management" (PIM) allows also new opportunity for "just-in-time" (JIT) and "zero standing" access outside of eligible assignments to Azure AD (built-in) directory roles.

 Microsoft describes this recent public preview feature as follows: